-Bill Guerry co-chairs the firm’s Environmental Law group.
-His practice focuses on environmental, renewable and alternative fuels and energy sources.
-For over two decades, Bill has represented corporate clients and national trade associations on major environmental and energy projects involving engines, equipment vehicles and tools.
+Bill Guerry focuses his practice on environmental, renewable and alternative fuels and energy sources.
+For over three decades, Bill has represented corporate clients and national trade associations on major environmental and energy projects involving engines, equipment vehicles and tools.
 He represents clients in matters before the U.S. Congress, U.S. Environmental Protection Agency (EPA), federal courts and numerous state EPAs.

 Bill is a nationally recognized lawyer in the Clean Air Act as it applies to “mobile sources,” including non-road engines, vehicles and equipment, and renewable and alternative fuels such as biodiesel, synthetic fuels and ethanol.
 He has successfully worked on legislation, regulations and litigation to expand federal preemption over conflicting state and local requirements to ensure uniform, national regulation of “mobile sources.”
 His experience includes all aspects of federal and California exhaust and evaporative emission regulations applicable to off-road engines and equipment, including certification, importation, distribution and enforcement.

 Bill has successfully resolved more than a dozen enforcement cases brought by either the California Air Resources Board (CARB) or EPA against individual non-road engine and equipment manufacturers.
 He is among the founders of Californians for Enforcement Reform and Transparency (CERT), a group that encourages improvements to CARB’s enforcement program.